astronomer/airflow-guides/guides/airflow-database.md

 2. Use caution when [pruning old records](https://airflow.apache.org/docs/apache-airflow/stable/usage-cli.html#purge-history-from-metadata-database) from your database with `db clean`.

 3. Keep in mind that every time you access data from the metadata database from within a DAG (for example by fetching a variable, pulling from XCom or using a connection ID) you will make a connection to the metadata database which needs compute resources.
-It is therefore best practise to try to keep these actions within tasks so these connections are not created every time the scheduler parses the DAG file (every 30 seconds!).
+It is therefore best practice to try to keep these actions within tasks, which will only create a connection to the database at run time.
+If they are written as top level code, connections will be created every time the scheduler parses the DAG file (every 30 seconds by default!).

-4. Memory in the Airflow metadata database is limited depending on your setup.
-Astro CLI uses a Postgres database of the size of 1GB while local Airflow by default will use a 2GB SQLite database.
-This is one of the many reasons why we highly advise against moving large amounts of data via XCom.
+4. Memory in the Airflow metadata database can be limited depending on your setup.
+For example, local options will generally have lower memory: Astro CLI uses a Postgres database of the size of 1GB while local Airflow by default will use a 2GB SQLite database.
+Running low on memory in your metadata database can cause performance issues in Airflow.
+This is one of the many reasons why we highly advise against moving large amounts of data via XCom, and recommend using a cleanup and archiving mechanism in any production deployments.

-5. Because of limited memory in the metadata database it is recommended to use a cleanup and archive mechanism in deployment (for example [Amazon Redshift](https://aws.amazon.com/redshift/)).
+5. Since the metadata database is critical for the scalability and resiliency of your Airflow deployment, it is best practice at least for production Airflow deployments to use a managed database service, for example [AWS RDS](https://aws.amazon.com/rds/) or [Google Cloud SQL](https://cloud.google.com/sql).

 ## Disaster Recovery